WAYS TO GIVE

 There are many different methods of charitable giving.
-For more detailed information, please call Mike Tracey at 951-684-4194 x116.
-We also encourage you to talk with your tax advisor or estate planner about your plans for charitable giving to ensure that they are involved in helping you make the best choices for your philanthropic and financial goals.
+We encourage you to talk with your tax advisor or estate planner about your plans for charitable giving to ensure that they are involved in helping you make the best choices for your philanthropic and financial goals.
 You may want to visit The Community Foundation Donor Resources Page before visiting with your tax advisor or estate planner.

 A cash gift—which can be made using a check or credit card—is the simplest way of making a charitable contribution.
 Cash gifts are fully deductible for federal income tax purposes.
 The maximum deduction in one year is limited to 50 percent of the donor’s adjusted gross income.
 Unused deduction amounts exceeding this limit can be carried forward for up to five more years.